SupurCalvinHiggins/212-fall-2015/labs/lab-04/readme.md

 > [!IMPORTANT]
 > Submit `queue.md` to Gradescope.

+## Fully Parenthesized Infix Expression Evaluation

+A fully parenthesized infix expression is an arithmetic expression in infix notation (operators are written between operands) where every single operation is explicitly enclosed in parentheses, so the order of evaluation is unambiguous without relying on operator precedence or associativity rules.

+For example, `(1 + (2 * -3))` is a fully parenthesized infix expression while `(1 - 2) / 3` is not.

+### Implementation

+In this section, you will implement a two-stack algorithm to evaluate fully parenthesized infix expressions.

+The two-stack algorithm consumes the input expression from left to right, maintaining a stack of operands and a stack of operators.
+For each character in the expression, the algorithm performs the following steps:

+* If the character is a left parenthesis or a whitespace, ignore it.
+* If the character is an operand, push it to the operand stack.
+* If the character is an operator, push it to the operator stack.
+* If the character is a right parenthesis, pop an operator from the operator stack, pop the required number of operands from the operands stack, evaluate the operation, and push the result back onto the operand stack.

+After processing the entire expression, the result should be the only element left on the operand stack.
+All input expressions are valid and fully parenthesized, so there is no need to check for errors.

+The input operands will be integers (possibly negative), and the operators will be `+`, `-`, `*` and `/`.
+Treat `/` as C++ integer division.

+1. Complete `eval.cpp`.
+2. Build `test_eval` from `eval.cpp`, and `test_eval.cpp`.
+3. Run `test_eval`.
+All tests should pass.

+> [!IMPORTANT]
+> Submit `eval.cpp` to Gradescope.

+# Extra Practice

 ## RNA Secondary Structure Validation

 RNA is a molecule made up of a sequence of four bases: Adenine (`A`), Uracil (`U`), Guanine (`G`), and Cytosine (`C`).